jamie2210/C1_MS2_DCG/README.md

 ### Batman Hangman

 #### Game Function & Game Screen
-- Consists of empty gallows, empty score, and wrong guesses.
+- Consists of empty gallows, empty score, and number of wrong guesses left.
 - Letter tabs for entry guesses, allows user to use either mouse or keyboard for entries.
 - If the letter is guessed correclty the letter is revealed in replace of the '_'
 - If the phrase is guessed correctly a modal is presented confirming the win with the total number of wins and losses.
 - If the letter is guessed incorreclty the hangman image increases as does the number of wrong guesses.
 - If the phrase is guessed incorreclty a modal is presented confirming the loss with the total number of wins and losses.
+- On pressing a letter it is highlighted yellow and then greyed out once used, cannot be used again.
-- Reset button resets the game but keeps trakc the total wins and losses until page is refreshed.
+- Reset button resets the game but keeps track the total wins and losses until page is refreshed.
+- The theme of the game is Batman and The Joker and all colours, wording and design are based on the animated series.
+- User stories covered: 6, 7, 8, 9 10, 17, 19 & 20.
+- User story not covered: 11.
+This is puprosely done to incresse the longevity and diffuclty of the game.

 #### Win Modal
 - Displays current score, wins v losses.
 - Close Button that resets the game.
+- User stories covered: 4, 10 & 20.

 #### Lose Modal
 - Displays current score, wins v losses.
 - Close Button that resets the game.
+- User stories covered: 4, 10 & 20.

 <details><summary>Game Screen</summary>
 <img src="docs/features/hangman-screen.png">